-- The scheme shall buy and sell securities on the basis of deliveries and shall in all cases of purchases, take delivery of relative securities and in all cases of sale, deliver the securities; - The Scheme shall get the securities purchased or transferred in the name of the mutual fund on account of the concerned scheme, wherever investments are intended to be of long-term nature. - The Scheme shall not make any investment in: a) Any unlisted security of an associate or group company of the Sponsor; or b) Any security issued by way of private placement by an associate or group company of the sponsor; or c) The listed securities of group companies of the Sponsor which is in excess of 25% of the net assets. - The scheme shall not make any investment in any fund of funds scheme. - The Mutual Fund having an aggregate of securities which are worth Rs.10 crores or more, as on the latest balance sheet date, shall subject to such instructions as may be issued from time to time by SEBI, settle their transactions entered on or after January 15, 1998 only through dematerialized securities.
-Further, all transactions in government securities shall be in dematerialized form. - The mutual fund under all its schemes shall not own more than 10% of units issued by a single issuer of REIT and InvIT; - A mutual fund scheme shall not invest: - i. more than 10% of its NAV in the units of REIT and InvIT; and - ii. more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer.
+- The scheme shall buy and sell securities on the basis of deliveries and shall in all cases of purchases, take delivery of relative securities and in all cases of sale, deliver the securities; Further, the scheme may engage in short selling or securities lending and borrowing scheme in accordance with the guidelines prescribed by SEBI. - The Scheme shall get the securities purchased or transferred in the name of the mutual fund on account of the concerned scheme, wherever investments are intended to be of long-term nature. - The Scheme shall not make any investment in: a) Any unlisted security of an associate or group company of the Sponsor; or b) Any security issued by way of private placement by an associate or group company of the sponsor; or c) The listed securities of group companies of the Sponsor which is in excess of 25% of the net assets. - The scheme shall not make any investment in any fund of funds scheme.

+- The Mutual Fund having an aggregate of securities which are worth Rs.10 crores or more, as on the latest balance sheet date, shall subject to such instructions as may be issued from time to time by SEBI, settle their transactions entered on or after January 15, 1998 only through dematerialized securities.
+Further, all transactions in government securities shall be in dematerialized form. - As per Clause 12.2 of SEBI Master Circular dated June 27, 2024 the below mentioned limits shall apply for instruments with special features: - a.
+The Fund under all its schemes shall own more than 10% of such instruments issued by a single issuer. - b.
+The scheme shall not invest: - i. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - ii. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer. - As per clause 12.16 of SEBI Master Circular dated June 27, 2024on investments in Short Term Deposits (STDs) of Scheduled Commercial Banks: Apart from investment restrictions specified under seventh schedule of Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, additional investment restriction shall be as follows: - a.
+No Mutual Fund under all its scheme shall own more than 10% of units issued by a single issuer of REIT and InvIT; - b.
+At a single Mutual Fund scheme level: - i. not more than 10% of its NAV in the units of REIT and InvIT; and - ii. not more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer.

-Provided that the limits mentioned in sub-clauses (i) and (ii) above shall not be applicable for investments in case of index fund or sector or industry specific scheme pertaining to REIT and InvIT.
+The limits mentioned in sub- clauses (i) and (ii) above will not be applicable for investments in case of index fund or sector or industry specific scheme pertaining to REIT and InvIT.